HRISHIKESH71/LookAtPDF/README.md

 Windows (any version)

 📋 Optinal
-Python 3.7 or above (not necessary)
-Recommended: virtualenv for clean dependency management (not necessary)
+Python 3.7 or above (not necessary). virtualenv for clean dependency management (not necessary)

 # Use Cases